 1 – How to Season a Carbon Steel Skillet the Correct Way

-The picture below is what my Matfer Bourgeat pan looked like after I seasoned it the first time with potato skins, oil, and salt. t I decided to take this pan down to its original steel surface and re-season it again.
+The picture below is what my Matfer Bourgeat pan looked like after I seasoned it the first time with potato skins, oil, and salt.
+I decided, for some strange reason, to take this pan down to its original steel surface and re-season it again.

 If you look closely you will see the rim of the pan is darkened from use.
 I did not remove the darkened rim on the pan prior to re-seasoning it.
 I made sure that the darkened area of the pan was smooth to the touch with no rough edges.
 The bottom of the pan, as you will see later, was black or dark brown.
 I did not consider this to be a problem.
 It was just a result of cooking with the pan for months.

 2 – Using Flaxseed Oil for Seasoning Carbon Steel _Big Mistake!

 The Flaxseed method of seasoning consists of applying multiple coats of Flaxseed oil.

 Once I applied the first thin coat of Flaxseed oil, I heated the pan until the oil started to smoke (smoke point).
 I let the pan smoke for about a couple of minutes as this allowed the oil to bond with the molecules of the carbon steel.
 I then removed the pan from the heat to let it cool.
 This same process was repeated for 10-12 additional applications.
 I made sure that the coats of oil were very thin.

 3 – Here is The Problem I Had with This Method of Seasoning

 I read other comments on this seasoning method and many other people had the same problems as I did.
 The outcome that I had was that the seasoning came off when cooking.